klutchell/balena-pihole/README.md

 If you had previously enabled your screen via `BALENA_HOST_CONFIG_dtoverlay` in your device config you will need to remove/disable that setting.

+If your screen doesn't work with any of the new `FBCP_DISPLAY` display options, the old display block using DT overlays is still available in the `fpi-fbcp` branch!

 #### Configuring HDMI and TFT display sizes

 The following [Device Configuration](https://www.balena.io/docs/learn/manage/configuration/#configuration-variables)